Jubatian/rrpge-spec/specs/userlib/dlist.rst

 hooks are processed in the order they were added.
 Re-adding a function moves it to the end of the list.

-No effect if the frame end hook list is full (and the function does not already exist in the list).
+No effect if the frame end hook list is full.

 The list of hooks in CPU RAM grows incrementally (lower locations filled first).